Ahn Nam-gi: Murders

 In October 2004, Ahn was driving around Cheongju when he came across 24-year-old Jo Cheon-byeon, an intellectually disabled runaway who had just arrived to the city via bus.
 After driving her around for some time, he eventually took her to his house, where he raped and strangled her to death.
 After keeping Mo's body in the house for two more days, Ahn wrapped up it up with blankets and twine and stuffed in the trunk of his taxi.
 He then drove to National Route 1 and dumped it there, where it was discovered on October 16.
 The authorities were unable to locate the culprit at the time, and the case went cold.

 On the night of September 21, 2009, Ahn picked up a 41-year-old woman named Kim Mo at an intersection in Cheongju.
 When she fell asleep, he stopped the taxi in a sparsely populated area and raped her.
 After that, he drove to his house, where he tied Kim up and demanded that she give him her credit card information.
 After doing so, he taped Kim's mouth and stuffed her in the trunk of the taxi, where she eventually suffocated.
 On the following morning, Ahn went to a convenience store in Sangdang, where he withdrew 220,000 won from her bank account, before driving to the Jangpyeong Bridge, where he dumped Kim's body.
 Her body was found by a fisherman the day after, and authorities, having captured CCTV footage of Ahn withdrawing money using his victim's card, released images to the public in an attempt to identify the suspected killer.

-In the early hours of January 20, 2010, Ahn kidnapped a 33-year-old female passenger fron Heungdeok-gu and bound her with tape, but along the way, she began bleeding.
+In the early hours of January 20, 2010, Ahn kidnapped a 33-year-old female passenger from Heungdeok-gu and bound her with tape, but along the way, she began bleeding.
 She told him that she might be pregnant and begged him to drop her off at a gynecologist.
 To her surprise, Ahn removed the tape plastered over her eyes, dropped her off and then fled without harming her further.
 Two months later, on March 26, he kidnapped a 24-year-old woman named Song from Sangsang.
 Threatening her with a knife, he tied her up with string, stole her money and raped her.
 After doing so, he taped up her face with duct tape and locked her in the trunk of the taxi, while he went to a nearby ATM to withdraw some cash.
 However, he was given the wrong password, and when he returned to interrogate her, he found that Song had already suffocated.
 Apparently unconcerned, Ahn returned home to have a nap, and then for the next two days, went on with his job while keeping the woman's body in the trunk.
 Eventually, he abandoned it an empty parking lot near the Daedeok Industrial Complex in Daejeon, where it was found by an employee nine hours later.